Pascalization: Process

+Effects

 During pascalization, the food's hydrogen bonds are selectively disrupted.
 Because pascalization is not heat-based, covalent bonds are not affected, causing no change in the food's taste.
-This means that HPP does not destroy vitamins, maintaining the nutritional value of the food.
+Hence, HPP does not destroy vitamins, maintaining the nutritional value of the food.
 High hydrostatic pressure can affect muscle tissues by increasing the rate of lipid oxidation, which in turn leads to poor flavor and decreased health benefits.
-Additionally, there are some compounds present in foods that are subject to change during the treatment process.
+There are some compounds present in foods that are subject to change during the treatment process.
 For example, carbohydrates are gelatinized by an increase in pressure instead of increasing the temperature during the treatment process.

 Because hydrostatic pressure is able to act quickly and evenly on food, neither the size of a product's container nor its thickness play a role in the effectiveness of pascalization.
 There are several side effects of the process, including a slight increase in a product's sweetness, but pascalization does not greatly affect the nutritional value, taste, texture, and appearance.
-As a result, high pressure treatment of foods is regarded as a "natural" preservation method, as it does not use chemical preservatives.
+Thus, high pressure treatment of foods is regarded as a "natural" preservation method, as it does not use chemical preservatives.